 - Check to see if the problem is due to warping of the door or door frame, loose weather stripping or threshold, or door hinges that need tightening or lubricating. - Check to see what type of closer is installed.
 Most closers are mounted at the top of a door or above it on the jamb.
-However, some doors use internal models hidden inside the door frame. - Check to see if the closer is damaged or leaking oil. - Check to see if the closer is still under warranty.
+However, some doors use internal models hidden inside the door frame.

+- Check to see if the closer is still under warranty.
 Adjusting or repairing it may void or cancel your warranty. - Decide whether to replace, adjust, or (in some extreme cases) remove the door closer.

-Be sure to refer to the closer's maintenance manual before trying to make adjustments.

-Ask building maintenance staff for help when possible.
+Be sure to refer to the closer maintenance manual before trying to make adjustments, or ask building maintenance staff for help when possible.